2 August 2015

 CELEBRATING TEN YEARS OF MARKCRIMMINS.COM: 5 AUGUST 2007--5 AUGUST 2017!!!

 Welcome to the home page of fiction writer and university lecturer Mark Crimmins.
 Mark has been publishing short stories and flash fictions since 2010.
 He is currently Senior Lecturer in English at the Chinese University of Hong Kong, Shenzhen.
 As a lecturer and assistant professor, Mark taught Contemporary Transatlantic Fiction, Twentieth Century Literature, Modernism and Postmodernism, and Literary Theory at the University of Toronto from 1999 to 2016.
 Mark grew up in Manchester, England, where he attended Canon Slade Grammar School.
 He has lived in the UK, the USA, Japan, Canada, and China.
 After his undergraduate studies in Utah, he received his MA in English (1993) and PhD in Twentieth Century Literature (1999) from the University of Toronto.
+His peer-reviewed academic articles have been published in the specialist Saul Bellow Journal.
 His fiction has been published widely in the United States and around the world.
-His short stories were nominated for a 2015 Pushcart Prize, a 2015 Best of the Net Award, and a 2015 Silver Pen Authors Association Write Well Award.
-He currently lives in Hong Kong and Shenzhen.
+His short stories have been nominated for a Pushcart Prize twice: in 2014 and 2018.
+His fiction was also nominated for a 2015 Best of the Net Award and a 2015 Silver Pen Authors Association Write Well Award.
+While at Brigham Young University as an undergraduate, he won the Festival of the Arts Writing Contest and also the university's largest literary award, the Mayhew Prize.
+He has been living in Hong Kong since 01 August 2013 and in Hong Kong and Shenzhen since 22 August 2016.